 Our Yoga and Pilates classes are the backbone of Osana and a vital part of our goal towards wellness.
-With three studios – Earth, Sun & Air – located in different parts of the villa, we welcome people of all ages and abilities to join us in our barefoot classes.
+With four studios – Earth, Sun, Moon & Air – located in different parts of the villa, we welcome people of all ages and abilities to join us in our barefoot classes.

 Vinyasa Yoga